dfmoralesb/MPE_tutorials/tutorials/WGD.md

 	It should be `335`

 <a name="mrca"></a>
-## Mapping gene duplications - filter base on boostrap
+## Mapping gene duplications - filter base on bootstrap

-* Now you can map the orthogrops to the reference map.
+* Now you can map the orthogroups to the reference map.
 In this case we will use the rooted concatenated tree from the previous tutorial (the one you rooted for Phyparts) `meliaceae_MO_500_8_concat_IQtree.treefile.rr`

 	This script will filter orthogroups by requiring an average bootstrap percentage of each orthogroup to be at least 70%

-	The script you will use is `/data_tmp/mpemaster/script/extract_clades.py/map_dups_mrca.py`
+	The script you will use is `/data_tmp/$USERNAME/script/extract_clades.py/map_dups_mrca.py`

-		python /data_tmp/mpemaster/script/map_dups_mrca.py
+		python /data_tmp/$USERNAME/script/map_dups_mrca.py

 	Now you will see